sandeep45/sandeep45.github.io/_posts/2014-10-01-rds-vs-managed-databse-on-ec2-via-cloud66.md

 # Conclusion

 So setting up DB manually on an EC2 instance along with cloud66 support gives the same level of comfort as doing it on RDS gives.
 Its also cheaper when going the EC2 + cloud66 route.
 Additionally, with cloud66 I have all my architecture being built and managed at one spot.
-So in theory tomorrow if i want to ditch AWS and go to rackspace its easier for me to packup and just move as all my belongings are in space - cloud66.
+So in theory tomorrow if i want to ditch AWS and go to [rackspace](http://www.rackspace.com) its easier for me to pack up and just move as all my belongings are in space - cloud66.

 **The verdict**: EC2 + cloud66 wins over RDS.